germsvel/germsvel.github.io/_posts/2016-10-09-tests-as-counselors-of-design.md

 A notable exception to the too-much-setup code smell is a feature spec.
 Usually, feature specs require more setup since they are doing integration testing.
-Even then, however, your tests may still be telling you that there is too much coupling between classes.
+Even then, however, your tests may be telling you that there is too much coupling between classes.
 It is just harder to know whether the large setup is due to integration testing or the product of strong coupling.

 ## Too Many "Contexts"